LeSyefGit/TinycheckLight/README.md

 - Better frontend GUI/JS (use of websockets / better animations).
 - More OpSec (TOR integration, Local IP randomization etc.)
 - 3d template for kiosks ?

+### Contact

+If you have any question about the projet.
+Want to contribute or just send your feedbacks, don't hesitate to contact us at tinycheck[@]kaspersky[.]com.

 ### Special thanks